magefan/magento-2-currency-switcher/README.md

 The location simulator allows you to test the Currency Switcher from different countries and see how currency changes depending on your location.

-This way, you can fine-tune the process before your real customers get to experience it to ensure everything works seamlessly right from the launch.
+This way, you can fine-tune the process before your real customers get to experience it.
+Ensure everything works seamlessly right from the launch.

 <p align="center">
   <img src="https://cm.magefan.com/wysiwyg/products/magento-2-geoip-simulator.png">
 </p>

-## Video Reference

-Check out [this short video](https://www.youtube.com/watch?v=HQQzPeYMwUI) in order to learn how to configure the Magento 2 Currency Switcher Extension.

 ## Demo